MUSE | MUN

 • She's almost always with Vesper wrapped around her neck.

-• The segments can share their minds and always know where each other are, like some kind of sixth sense.
+• The segments can share their minds and always know where each other are, sometimes even feeling the same sensation as other segments, like some kind of sixth sense, but it's not something that is active all the time.

 • Her self-esteem is great and she doesn't get offended easily.